IEAWindTask52/Extract-lidar-ontology-concepts/.github/ISSUE_TEMPLATE/add-a-concept-to-the-iea-wind-task52-wind-lidar-ontology.md

 - ...

 # What happens next?
-Approved entries will be entered into https://github.com/IEA-Wind-Task-32/wind-lidar-glossary and then copied to http://data.windenergy.dtu.dk/ontologies/view/IEATask32Glossary/en/.
+The new concept will be submitted for its consideration and approved entries will be entered into [IEA Wind Task 32 Wind Lidar Ontology](https://data.windenergy.dtu.dk/ontologies/view/ontolidar/en/).

 # For interal use only
 Please do not change any of the following text.
 This will be used to help process this issue.